Sharing to learn and learning to share; Fitting together Meta-Learning, Multi-Task Learning, and Transfer Learning: A meta review: Learning paradigms

-In conventional supervised learning, it is assumed to solve one task using one dataset, and so, the dataset is divided into development and test set.
-Here the test set represents the future unseen data, but both the sets are drawn from the same distribution (or the same domain), and both are labeled.
-But in reality, such a dataset is difficult to find, and therefore the supervised learning algorithm fails to generalize.
+In conventional supervised learning, it is assumed to solve one task, \ie using one dataset over a domain, and so, the dataset is divided into development and test sets.
+The test set represents the future unseen data, but both sets are drawn from the same distribution and labeled.
+However, in reality, such a dataset is difficult to find, and therefore, the conventional single-task supervised learning algorithm fails to generalize.
 For example, a model is trained using the handwritten digits dataset but is further used for inference on license plate images to detect the numbers automatically.
-So, for the model to perform on the data from another distribution, it needs to be trained again from the beginning using the new data.
-This loss of previous learning while learning new information is often referred to as catastrophic forgetting \cite{Hasselmo2017}.
-It is the biggest shortcoming in traditional supervised learning, which is said to be overcome in learning algorithms like transfer learning, \ac{MTL}, meta learning, lifelong learning, etc, by sharing information between tasks.
+Therefore, for the model to perform on the data from another distribution, it must be trained again using the new data from the beginning.
+This sudden loss of previously learned information when information pertinent to a new task is introduced is commonly known as catastrophic forgetting \cite{Hasselmo2017}.
+This is one of the problems in traditional supervised learning and is said to be overcome in learning algorithms such as transfer learning, \ac{MTL}, meta-learning, and lifelong learning by sharing information between tasks.